 Insurance

 Of course, you can also get dentures without insurance.
-Most dental offices provide some type of financing and will allow you to make payments over the course of 6 or 12 months.
-Or, they may offer you a discount for paying in cash at the time of service.
+Most dental offices offer financing and allow you to make payments over 6 or 12 months.
+Alternatively, they may offer you a discount for paying in cash at the time of service.

 DVH plan

-When you are comparing a dental insurance plan, pay close attention to their deductibles, maximum, and coinsurance amounts.
-If you are looking for denture coverage specifically, usually dentures fall into the “major” category.
-The most common coinsurance amount for major coverage is 50%, meaning that you and your insurance each pay 50% of the cost for the denture.
+When comparing dental insurance plans, please pay close attention to their deductibles, maximums, and coinsurance amounts.
+If you are specifically looking for denture coverage, dentures usually fall into the “major” category.
+The most common coinsurance amount for primary coverage is 50%, meaning that you and your insurance each pay 50% of the cost for the denture.

 Dental discount plans

 It is also worth considering dental savings plans.
 You pay a monthly or annual premium, which qualifies you for discounts.
-The reduction in the fees varies from 10% to 60%.
-The only catch is you must see a dentist who accepts the discount plans policy.
+The fee reduction ranges from 10% to 60%.
+The only catch is that you must see a dentist who accepts the discount plan's policy.

 FAQ